 Here’s my 16 romantic weekend getaways from Sydney.
 I’ve also decided to keep it just within a 3 hour drive of Sydney because no one wants to spend their entire weekend traveling!

-Check out my most popular post: Top 19 Fun Date Ideas In Sydney
+Related Post: Top 19 Fun Date Ideas In Sydney

 1. Scotland Island